Farmgate Milk Value Tool

 Notes on the Farmgate Milk Value Tool:

-- The weighted average milk value achieved has been calculated by applying the selected farm parameters in each case (that is, region, farm size, butterfat and protein composition, seasonality) to each of the processor milk supply agreements that are applicable in the selected region for farms with those parameters.
+- The weighted average milk value achieved has been calculated by applying the selected farm parameters in each case (that is, region, farm size, butterfat and protein composition, seasonality) to the minimum prices disclosed in each of the processor milk supply agreements that are applicable in the selected region for farms with those parameters.
 The resulting calculated prices are then averaged based on weightings for the respective estimated regional milk collections volumes by each processor.

 - The range shown in the chart on the right in the top row of charts reflects the highest and lowest milk prices that would be paid based on the relevant processor contracts on the selected farm parameters.

 - The processor milk supply agreements used in each case by region represent at least 85% of milk collections in each region.
-On a national basis for the 2020/21 season, about 95% of all milk collections are represented in the weighted average calculations, while in the 2019/20 season about 90% of milk collections are represented.
+On a national basis for the 2022/23 season, about 85% of all milk collections are represented in the weighted average calculations, as was the case for the 2021/22 season.

 - The milk payments are calculated based on best available milk quality, such that the milk does not attract penalties but attracts available incentives.